YOUNG: Celtics' offseason changes haven't been for the better so far

-With less than a week left before folks celebrate the Thanksgiving holiday, it is somewhat traditional for Boston fans to look at where their teams stand in terms of standings and performance, given that a lot of playoff spots are often starting to take shape even at this early part of the season.
+With the Thanksgiving holiday upon us, it is somewhat traditional for Boston fans to look at where their teams stand in terms of standings and performance, given that a lot of playoff spots are often starting to take shape even at this early part of the season.

 For supporters of the Boston Celtics and Bruins, the results for both thus far have been decidedly mixed, but because of certain circumstances, especially for the Black and Gold, it really may be too early to chart the teams’ respective courses toward playoff qualification next spring.